Sunday, March 31, 2013

 We made good use of the liquid yolk and the light soy sauce.
 After realising that there wasn't enough of the yolk to go around, we mashed in the foie gras as well.
 For extra enrichment of our plain grains.

-Loyal Dining, truffle fried rice
+Loyal Dining, black truffle fried rice beef tenderloin

 Their fried rice with black truffle and diced beef tenderloin as we assessed, was an updated take on the East meets West I had mentioned earlier.
 I'm pretty sure that black truffles wasn't on menu in the 70s.
 There was sufficient flavour from the truffle, enough diced beef for a bit of a bite plus a medley of small crunchy textures from the bits of diced vegetables.